Production of Avengers: Infinity War and Avengers: Endgame: Post-production

 Post-production for Endgame began in earnest after the release of Infinity War, with Feige explaining that the second film would have a slightly longer time in post-production than some of Marvel's other films.
-Joe Russo ultimately felt that Endgame was his and his brother's "best work for Marvel", and felt that because the majority of the film was made before Infinity War was released and the audience was able to respond to it, the sequel was "really pure... without any sort of external noise creeping in" to the story.
+Joe Russo ultimately felt that Endgame was his and his brother's "best work for Marvel", and felt that because the majority of the film was made before Infinity War released and the audience was able to respond to it, the sequel was "really pure... without any sort of external noise creeping in" to the story.

 Editing

 Jeffrey Ford and Matthew Schmidt served as editors for Infinity War and Endgame.
-Ford's process was to watch through dailies as they came in from set in the order they were filmed, to see the progression of the actors performances.
+Ford's process was to watch through dailies as they came in from set in the order they were filmed to see the progression of the actors performances.
 He would put together an early cut of the footage the day it was filmed, and then return to that cut at least several hours later if not the next day.
-Ford would then share his cuts with the Russo brothers on set, and when possible would sit with the directors when they weren't busy filming to go through footage up to that point.
+Ford would then share his cuts with the Russo brothers on set, and when possible, would sit with the directors when they were not busy filming to go through footage up to that point.
 Due to the many visual effects required for the films, Ford worked with Gerardo Ramirez of The Third Floor to include previsualized sequences in the early cuts, as well as postvisualizing by adding basic effects such as backgrounds to the dailies.
 Ford also worked with Shannon Mills from Skywalker Sound to add early sound to his rough cuts.

 Ford stated there was "a pretty solid cut" of Infinity War by October 2017, but the film was constantly being edited and restructured until very late in the process "until it sort of clicked in".
 Ford explained that the restructuring was focused on adjusting the rhythm of the film where the hand-offs between characters and storylines take place.
 This was important to get the pace of the film right, as early versions of the film were shorter than the final two-and-a-half hour runtime but felt slower when shown in test screenings.
 During filming, both editors worked on compiling the material from both films as it was given to them.
 Around December 2017, Ford began working exclusively on the edit for Infinity War, while Schmidt continued compiling the Endgame footage.
 Of his work on Infinity War, Ford was most proud of how he shaped the actors performances.
 Ford noted that the Avengers films are largely character-driven, with the action sequences involving a large amount of character moments.
 He had to work with several motion capture performances with the film, but Ford was able to cut these performances just as he would a traditional performance because the motion capture actors were on set with the other actors, and the visual effects team ensured the actors all had the correct eye-lines to match the characters that would be added digitally.